JasnoorSekhon16/Diary_daily_25/README.md

 | ------------------------------------------------ | ----------------------------------------------------------------------------------------------------------- |
 | **BIOS (Basic Input/Output System)**             | The traditional firmware that initializes hardware during boot before handing over to the OS.               |
 | **UEFI (Unified Extensible Firmware Interface)** | A modern, more advanced replacement for BIOS with a graphical interface, mouse support, and faster booting. |

+# What is POST (Power-On Self-Test)?

+POST is a built-in diagnostic program that runs automatically when a computer is powered on.
+It checks if the hardware components of the system are working properly before loading the operating system (OS).